Lachimax/publications/Marnoch+2023_FRB20210912A-Missing-Host/README.md

 ### References
  - Aggarwal, K. et al 2021: Probabilistic Association of Transients to their Hosts (PATH), ApJ 95:911:2 [https://doi.org/10.3847/1538-4357/abe8d2]
+ - Cordes, J. et al 2022: Redshift Estimation and Constraints on Intergalactic and Interstellar Media from Dispersion and Scattering of Fast Radio Bursts, ApJ 88:931:2 [https://doi.org/10.3847/1538-4357/AC6873]
  - Gordon, A. C. et al 2023: The Demographics, Stellar Populations, and Star Formation Histories of Fast Radio Burst Host Galaxies: Implications for the Progenitors [https://arxiv.org/abs/2302.05465]
+ - Marnoch, L. et al 2023: The unseen host galaxy and high dispersion measure of a precisely-localised Fast Radio Burst suggests a high-redshift origin [https://arxiv.org/abs/2307.14702]